The Big Game 2015 Super Bowl 49- Spanish, French, and ESL Activities!

 For Your Language Class

 1. You can review, recycle and recombine colors and numbers, but you can extend to Personal Descriptions using the players and even the coaches.
-Project some images of famous Broncos and Seahawks for conversational prompts and activities with descriptions.
-Play Beat the Clock- Partners or groups are given a minute or 30 seconds to describe a projected photo of a Broncos or Seahawks player.
+Project some images of famous Patriots and Seahawks for conversational prompts and activities with descriptions.
+Play Beat the Clock- Partners or groups are given a minute or 30 seconds to describe a projected photo of a Patriots or Seahawks player.
 This is fun in small group teams.

 I often make podcasts or voice recordings with Garage Band of the listening/reading scripts.
 I teach from an edublog website that I created, meaning that I enter my lesson content and upload the documents to it and then I project it on the Smart Board or White board.
 Then I upload the podcast to my class website and play it from there.
 Or Partners would also do great with the listening and reading activities.

 4. Football Math.
 This takes some prep.
 Find an image of a football field with the “yards” on it and project it.
-Divide the class in to the Broncos and the Seahawks.
+Divide the class in to the Patriots and the Seahawks.
 Play a Super Bowl game on the projected field with stick-on or magnetized player-markers.
 Make this as simple or as complex as your students are willing to help you out with.
 Students are to keep track of the yards that a player runs or throws and the yard line where the action takes place.
 With lots of prep time next year this would be fantastic for small groups for grades 6-12- each with its own printed football field and set of player-markers.